dphilipson/transducist/docs/api.md

 ### `toAverage()`

-For a chain of numbers, return their average, or `NaN` if there are no elements.
+For a chain of numbers, return their average, or `null` if there are no elements.
 For example:

 ```ts
 chainFrom(["a", "bb", "ccc"])